oomer/bellarenderfarm/README.md

 ##### Repository
 ```
 Shared renderfarm software and job data
-Copy Bella plugin here and all clients will source it from here.
+Copy Bella plugin here and all clients can use it.
 ```

 ##### Database
 ```
-Open source NoSQL relational database called MongoDB listening on port 27100
 This accepts job submissions and tracks fullfillment.
 ```